-Demonstrate knowledge and understanding of how drama and theatre is developed and performed

-- (i) 1 mark per relevant observation for description of the location, mood and atmosphere.
-Maximum 3 marks. - (ii) 1 mark per idea given to enhance the location, mood and atmosphere through lighting and/or sound, up to a maximum of 3 marks.
-1 mark per explanation, up to a maximum of 3 marks.

-The following are examples only and all valid alternatives should be considered and marked appropriately.

-- the location is the living room at Lleifior but because of the episodic nature of the play there can't be a full set

-- the atmosphere is tense

-- · a rather foreboding mood is present

-Lighting and sound ideas Explanations

-Possible responses include:

-A mixture of colours e.g. red, blue and amber Shadows running around the main area of action The use of gobos to convey a window and the idea of a starry night in the background Use of music as an introduction to the scene Ticking of an old Grandfather clock To convey the location of a living room at Lleifior, even without full set To convey the setting as interior To create an atmosphere of tension To create a mood of foreboding
+۸۵۵ 2 AO3 Demonstrate knowledge and understanding of how drama and theatre is developed and performed (i) 1 mark per relevant observation for deso Maximum 3 marks. cription of the location, mood and atmosphere. (ii) 1 mark per idea given to enhance the lo lighting and/or sound, up to a maximum a maximum of 3 marks. cation, mood and atmosphere through of 3 marks.
+1 mark per explanation, up to Indicative The following are examples only and all valid a and marked appropriately. (i) Description of location, mood and a the location is the living room at Lleifion nature of the play there can't be a full s the atmosphere is tense a rather foreboding mood is present r but because of the episodic set (ii) Lighting and sound ideas plus explanations Lighting and sound ideas Possible responses include: A mixture of colours e.g. red, blue and amber Shadows running around the main area of action The use of gobos to convey a window and the idea of a starry night in the background Use of music as an introduction to the scene Ticking of an old Grandfather clock To convey the location of a living room at Lleifior, even without full set To convey the setting as interior To create an atmosphere of tension To create a mood of foreboding